Home / Blog / Can you book a flight for someone else

 Providing Accurate Information

-Regardless, the first cardinal sin when booking for another person is to ensure the information given clearly identifies the traveling individual.
-This information should be as close to the would-be passenger as possible, this includes the legal name, date of birth, gender, and the precise identification details.
-For instance, name abbreviations, or shorthand used during the booking stage may result in mismatched information between the booking stages and check-in.
+Regardless, the first cardinal sin when booking for another person is to ensure the information given identifies the traveling individual.
+This information should be as close to the would-be passenger as possible; this includes the legal name, date of birth, gender, and precise identification details.
+For instance, name abbreviations or shorthand used during the booking stage may result in mismatched information between the booking stages and check-in.

 This means that the passport number, using which the person intends to identify himself at the airport, should be the same as the name and details provided in the ticket bookings.
 It could also mean adding components that could be the traveler's frequent flyer numbers or other affiliations with that particular airline.
 Compliance with airline requirements regarding booking of travel for individuals other than passengers also enhance the efficiency of each stage as well as the checking of all details.